Hurricane Preparedness Tips for Your Porch or Patio

 Anchor Your Furniture

 To prevent outdoor furniture from becoming dangerous projectiles during a hurricane, anchor it securely.
 Use heavy-duty straps or chains to secure tables, chairs, and other items to the ground or to fixed structures.
-Consider investing in furniture specifically designed for outdoor use in hurricane-prone regions, as these often come with built-in anchoring options.
+Think about buying furniture made for outdoor use in areas prone to hurricanes.
+These pieces often have built-in anchoring options.

 Reinforce Roof and Overhangs